probe-lab/thunderdome/ironbar/README.md

               --push-to 123456789.dkr.ecr.eu-west-1.amazonaws.com
 ```

-Build an image from the official v0.16.0 Kubo image, tag it as `kubo-highlow` and enable the `Swarm.ConnMgr.HighWater` and `Swarm.ConnMgr.LowWater` config options to be configured by environment `$CONNMGR_HIGHWATER` and `$CONNMGR_LOWWATER` variables:
+Build an image from the official v0.16.0 Kubo image, tag it as `kubo-highlow` and enable the `Swarm.ConnMgr.HighWater` and `Swarm.ConnMgr.LowWater` config options to be configured by environment variables `$CONNMGR_HIGHWATER` and `$CONNMGR_LOWWATER`:

 ```sh
 ironbar image --from-image ipfs/kubo:v0.16.0  \